 Google’s Chromebook can be dirt cheap and is all the computer many users need.
 The category is new, yet companies like Acer have already squeezed prices below NZ$400.
 There’s potential to pack more value into Chromebooks in 2014.
 The devices could take off.

 It’s just as possible tablets could fill the low-end, simple computing void and Chromebooks will never command a large market share, yet I can see Chromebook thrive.

-Computer makers, particularly the second tier Asian brands spent much of 2012 and 2013 playing with alternative computer formats.
-For example transformer-like gadgets that turn a smartphone into a desktop PC or something that is both a tablet and a laptop.
+Computer makers, particularly the second-tier Asian brands spent much of 2012 and 2013 playing with alternative computer formats.
+For example transformer-like devices that turn a phone into a desktop PC or something that is both a tablet and a laptop.
 We saw a few wackier items too.

 This was a healthy exploration of the alternative formats and something of a creative flowering.
-It was also a dead end.
-We now know the only formats that really matter are desktops, laptops, tablets and smartphones.
+It was also a dead-end.
+We now know the only formats that matter are desktops, laptops, tablets and smartphones.
 Yes there is blurring between these categories, but for now the key, practical device formats are locked in place.